sameh-farouk/codescalers-p0/README.md

 ```bash
 #python manage.py shell < import_mock_data.py
 ```
-**warnning: make sure to uncomment this line after running it, else every time the production containers will run it will delete all books and import the mock data.**
+**warnning: make sure to comment this line after running it, else every time the production containers will run it will delete all books and import the mock data.**

 if you need to check the logs, run:
 ```bash